A Dying Light in Corduba: Plot summary

 While concluding the interviews of the dinner guests, Falco finally catches up with the dancer, Selia, who promptly tries to kill him with the help of her band.
 Before she strikes the final blow, she reveals that Laeta sent her too, not to find the killer, but to stop anyone following, a classic double cross.
-Now Falco knows all, or nearly all.

 Falco suspects something, but the obvious suspect is his guest and claiming an injury.
-Yet Claudia is convinced it was not an accident, and she asks Falco to investigate.
+Claudia is convinced it was not an accident, and she asks Falco to investigate.
 Seeing the site of the death, he is convinced someone else was there when Constans died.
-Now it is just one more thing he has to prove.

-Now the chase is on.
 Falco goes to the Quinctius estate, and finds Selia dead and Quadratus gone.
-But this death is much more elegant, and soon another Dancer appears; Perella.
-She is working for the Chief Spy Anacrites, who was still alive when she saw him last, now with the Praetorian guard, but still being nursed by Falco’s mother.
+This death is much more elegant, and soon another Dancer appears: Perella.
+She is working for Anacrites, who was still alive when she saw him last, now with the Praetorian guard, but still being nursed by Falco’s mother.

 Still not trusting Perella, Falco decides to share his information with her, and they piece together the real plot.
 Attractus and Quadratus are part of the plan because Laeta needs some legitimacy, and the Quinctii have enough influence to make it at least appear to be on the up and up.
 Falco also learns that Quadratus was indeed with Constans when he died.
-It is now time to act.

-Helena is about to burst, but Falco is still fearful of local medical experts, and so he sends her east by land while he rides to catch Quadratus before he kills someone else, and then hopes to catch up.
+With Helena ready to give birth, Falco sends her east by land while he rides to catch Quadratus before he kills someone else.
+Falco is able to capture Quadratus, and returns to Helena in time for the birth of their child, a girl.

-It’s a girl.
-Falco makes it before the birth, Helena survives, and only breaks a couple of his fingers.